UNITED STATES EARLY RADIO HISTORY

 • The May 6, 1920 Glenwood Opinion reported that Dr. Frederick Millener, taking a break from his attempts to hear signals from Mars, had provided a special demonstration of the radiotelephone to students at the local high school, with a Wireless Telephone Message Sent From Glenwood Tuesday.
 Millener also predicted that "homes of the future would have on the library table an instrument so constructed that when we desired to hear the latest sport news we would press a button and receive it, if we desired music by which to dance in our own home if anywhere in the land an orchestra was playing we could get in touch with the sound waves therefrom and have it rendered audible for our pleasure or if we desired to listen to the sermon Sunday morning while we lounged in bed the wireless telephone will accommodate us."

 • Physician Dr. William D. Reynolds had an early interest in the possibilities of radio telephony, operating from his home under amateur licence 9JE.
 His expanding work appeared in a number of articles in the Colorado Springs Gazette, beginning with Reynolds Plans Wireless Study; Outfit on Way in the June 6, 1919 edition.
 He initially experimented with point-to-point communication, in conjunction with the forest service, but soon moved on to entertainment broadcasting, with the May 14, 1920 issue reporting Dance Music by Wireless Transmitted by Reynolds, as local high school students "tripped the light fantastic to it with satisfaction".
-By the end of the year, he had formed the Reynolds Radio Company, and in addition to regular twice-weekly radio concerts, the November 18, 1920 issue reported in Dancers in Mountain Cabins Fox Trot to Wireless Tunes that the company was investigating the establishment of an "ultra-modern music service" to provide dance music to the surrounding mountain resorts.
-In 1921, the company began operating a Special Amateur station, 9ZAF, in Denver, which later evolved into KLZ -- Colorado's first standard broadcasting station.
+The October 25, 1920 Rocky Mountain News, in Reynolds Will Devote Time to Inventions and Wireless, reported that not only was he now broadcasting nightly radio concerts, but he had also suspended his medical practice and formed the Reynolds Radio Specialty Company.
+The November 18, 1920 issue of Colorado Springs Gazette reported in Dancers in Mountain Cabins Fox Trot to Wireless Tunes that the company was now transmitting regular twice-weekly radio concerts, and was also investigating the establishment of an "ultra-modern music service" to provide dance music to the surrounding mountain resorts.
+In March, 1922, Reynolds would establish the first broadcasting station in the state of Colorado, KLZ, with studio, transmitter and antenna system located at his home.
+The station was reviewed both in 9ZAF, Denver, Colorado in the January, 1923 QST magazine, and by KLZ is a Real Radio in the Home by Vera Brady Shipman, from the February, 1925 Radio in the Home.

 • Charles A. Stanley's amateur station, 9BW in Wichita, Kansas, featured Sunday night sermons by "the original radio preacher" Dr. Clayton B. Wells, beginning in May, 1920--these broadcasts were reviewed by the station's owner in Enter--The Radio Preacher from the November, 1920 Radio News and A Real "Sky" Pilot in the February, 1921 The American Missionary.